kurahaupo/libphonenumber/FALSEHOODS.md

     in the event of an alarm activation then automated voice messages can be played on the device via telephony APIs, or a human may call the device directly (potentially also via a telephony API).

+1. **The division between area code and local number is consistent**

+    An area code can be a prefix of another area code; for example, until 1989 **+64-9-** denoted the Auckland Metro area, while **+64-942-** denoted the neighbouring (much smaller) Rodney County.
+    (But there weren't any local numbers in the Auckland Metro area that started with **42**.)

+1. **Within an area code, all local numbers are the same length**

+    Proof by counterexample:
+    in the 1980's, Auckland metro had valid local numbers between 5 & 7 digits

+1. **OK, they don't all have to be the same length, but dialing variable length numbers require timeouts**

+    Except in the minority of cases where a valid number can be a prefix of another valid number, its a simple matter to examine the first few digits to decide how many digits in total are required.

+    Around 1982, these were the patterns for valid numbers in the Auckland metro area:
+    * +64-9-2xxxxxx
+    * +64-9-30xxx
+    * +64-9-389xxx
+    * +64-9-40xxxxx
+    * +64-9-41xxxxx
+    * +64-942-xxxxx
+    * +64-9-43xxxx
+    * +64-9-44xxxxx
+    * +64-9-45xxxx
+    * +64-9-46xxxx
+    * +64-9-70xxx
+    * +64-9-73xxxx
+    * +64-9-81xxxxx
+    * +64-9-83xxxxx
+    * +64-9-86xxxx
+    * +64-9-87xxxx
+    * +64-9-88xxxx
+    * +64-9-89xxxx